 John T. Richards Esq.

-John T.Richards, is an award winning civil litigator, who represents his clients across entire spectrum of the civil law, and especially as a Fire and Flood Attorney in Santa Barbara and San Diego to the victims of recent Thomas Fire and Mudslides that followed.
+John T.Richards, is an award winning civil litigator, who represents his clients across entire spectrum of the civil law, and especially as a Fire and Flood Attorney in California for victims of recent Paradise Camp Fire, Santa Barbara Thomas Fire and San Diego.

 - Fire and Flood claims